getodk/docs/docs/central-entities.rst

 Roadmap and limitations
 -----------------------

+Entities are a big new concept that open up a lot of new possibilities.
+While we think many workflows can benefit from Entities today, they have some limitations that you should be aware of.

 What's available now:

 - Create an Entity with a registration form (automatically or after project manager approval)